ROASTED BEET SALAD WITH TAHINI & PUFFED QUINOA

 - Drop the arugula, or sorrel if using, evenly around the salad.
 Finish with a generous sprinkling of sea salt flakes and a few grinds of black pepper.

-- Drizzle the entire platter with a bit of extra virgin olive oil.
+- Drizzle the entire PLATE with a bit of extra virgin olive oil.

 SERVES 4 TO 6